Can I Change My Employer As A Tier 2 General Visa Migrant And How?

 Will I Have to Apply Again For My Dependents

 Yes, you would need to apply again for your dependents as part of your new application much like you did the first time round when you applied to live in the UK.
 They, like you, will also get a new Biometric Residence Permit and will be given the same amount of time as you are in order to live and work in the UK.
 They too will retain their time already earned in the UK to put towards an Indefinite Leave to Remain (ILR) application and none of their other rights will be affected.

 This is another area of contention for many people, but please rest assured that your dependents will be treated exactly the same as they were the first time round, but will retain their rights for the time that they have earned during their stay in the UK for an Indefinite Leave to Remain (ILR) application and your change of employer would not affect their long-term prospects.
 If you are concerned about your dependents who are on your Tier 2 General Visa application, please get in touch and our immigration specialist can help you.

 If you need more help with a Tier 2 General Visa enquiry, or indeed any other immigration related enquiry then please get in touch.
-Our experienced immigration solicitors have a wealth of knowledge that they can put to use to help you with your situation.
-So don’t panic, get in touch and let our experts help you with your case.
+Our experienced immigration lawyers have a wealth of knowledge that they can put to use to help you with your situation.
+So don't panic, get in touch and let our experts help you with your case.

 - How Can I Access The Skill Level Requirement For Skilled Workers?

 - How to Avoid a Skilled Worker Visa Refusal

 - Eligibility Criteria for UK Tier 2/Skilled Worker Visa Extension Under The Same Employer